ImperialCollegeLondon/pyrealm/CONTRIBUTING.md

 `pyrealm`, so is not included in binary distributions (`wheel`), such as those available from PyPi.

+### Fetching the datasets using Git LFS

+The datasets in `pyreal_build_data` are stored via Git LFS.
+After cloning the repository, only text pointers to these large files are downloaded.
+In order to actually fetch the data into the local working tree, you can run the command `git lfs pull`.

 ## Code development

 ### Package management